-Medium loves only English, but you can still give multilingualism a try.medium.com
+Medium loves only English, but you can still give multilingualism a try.

-You might want to read the following only for more details about Medium experiments in the past and my first experience on the topic.
+You might want to read the following only for more details about Medium experiments in the past and my first contact with the topic.

 Medium is one of the most promising publishing platforms today.
 Fresh air, for those arriving.

 How do I publish multilingually?
 What a strange site… A publishing platform, but no mention to multilingual.
 Obviously, I was missing something.
 I was sorry to bother the support team with such a silly question but I needed to ask… Unfortunately, I do not have the text of my question, but I was probably asking about policies on multilingual publishing and where to find help on this topic.